Mordin Solus: Concept and design

-Creation and development
+Visual design

-Concept art of the character and photo of Clint Eastwood, placing his wrinkles on the face of a salarian.
+Concept art of the character and photo of Clint Eastwood, placing his wrinkles on the face of a Salarian.

-The core concept of Mordin's design brief essentially asked "What would the Clint Eastwood salarian look like?", and to that end one piece of concept art directly took features from a picture of Eastwood and incorporated them on a salarian, leading to Mordin's aged look.
+The core concept of Mordin's design brief essentially asked "What would the Clint Eastwood Salarian look like?", and to that end one piece of concept art directly took features from a picture of Eastwood and incorporated them onto a Salarian, leading to Mordin's aged look.
 Due to his relative old age, Mordin allowed the developers to explore the later lifestages of the Mass Effect universe's aliens.
+Compared to other Salarians, Mordin's skin was designed to be more mottled and multi-colored in varying shades of brown, as well as weathered with age spots and wrinkles.
+To further differentiate Mordin from other Salarians, his facial features were slightly altered, with a more squared jawline and bulging cheekbones.
+The intention behind his facial design was to create a character that had visibly endured hardship in his life.
+Special emphasis was put on his eyes, which feature a wider color range and prominent inner eyelids to achieve an expressive look.
+They were also made smaller than in other members of his species, almost as if in a permanent squint.